 That is the violent description of sexual assaults on dozens of male teenagers in the small town of La Vernia, Texas, outside of San Antonio.
 The only thing more horrifying is that many of the town’s 1000 residents, including its priest, are siding with the ten accused rapists under arrested, and not the victims.
 According to the GailyGrind.com,

 “Police on Monday announced the additional arrests of senior football players Robert Olivarez Jr., 17, Alejandro Ibarra, 17, and 18-year-old Dustin Norman… The lead investigator told the La Vernia News that this abuse has gone back at least three and a half years.
+The verdict is yet to be announced at this point.
+Whilst emotions in cases like this are always going to be high, we need to remember that justice must be served in a fair and unbiased courtroom.
+This country was founded upon these principles and it is part of the reason why criminal defense lawyers are so critical to a legal system that serves citizens in a just manner.

 “A lot of people are saying they feel bad for [the accused], that they didn’t do anything too extreme.”